www.qtsoftware.de

 iRet = SQLExecDirect( hStmt, &

 This executes the SELECT command, but it does not deliver the table's contents.
-To get this in a Fortran program, the values in the table's rows have to be transferrred into corresponding Fortran variables.
+To get this in a Fortran program, the values in the table's rows have to be transferrred into associated Fortran variables ("bound variables").
 We declare these Fortran variables (here in Fortran 77 notation)

 INTEGER*2 Id